The Best Crafting and Exploration Games for Consoles and PC!

 Through exploring and adventuring, you can craft all sorts of things: tools for trading, tools for creating a base (on one of the 18 quintillion procedurally generated planets in the game), tools to improve your ship, and more!

 I’ve spent hundreds of hours playing this game, and there’s so much to see, do, explore, collect and craft!
 Mining for resources to craft into more expensive things, to then, in turn, sell, and buy a better ship or freighter becomes an addictive cycle and it’s hard to put this game down once you’ve picked it up.
-A free update coming this July adds VR support to the game as well as more quality of life improvements.
+A free update in July 2019 even added VR support to the game as well as more quality of life improvements.

 No Man’s Sky is available for purchase on PlayStation 4, Microsoft Windows and Xbox One.